Austin MacPhee

-Austin MacPhee (born 11 October 1979) is a Scottish professional football coach and former player who is currently the set piece coach of Premier League club Aston Villa and assistant head coach of the Portugal national team.
+Austin MacPhee (born 11 October 1979) is a Scottish professional football coach and former player who is currently the set piece coach of Premier League club Chelsea.

-MacPhee has a reputation for his work with set pieces, which he was first given responsibility for by Northern Ireland national team head coach Michael O'Neill.
-This led to MacPhee's appointment as a specialist set piece coach with Danish Superliga side Midtjylland, who are famed for their focus in this area.
+He was first given responsibility for set pieces by Northern Ireland national team head coach Michael O'Neill and the team scored 11 goals from set pieces in 10 games to qualify for Euro 2016.
+This led to MacPhee's appointment as a specialist set piece coach with Danish Superliga side Midtjylland.

 Playing career

 MacPhee was a youth team player with Forfar Athletic, but didn't progress to the first team.
 He moved to the United States aged 20 and spent three years playing college soccer for the Wilmington Seahawks.
-He then had one year with Romanian club Dacia Unirea Brăila and three years in Japan with FC Kariya, where he ended his playing career.
+He then had one year with Romanian club Dacia Unirea Brăila before finishing his career in Japan with Kariya.

 Coaching career

 Cupar Hearts

 In his first season as a head coach, MacPhee guided Cupar Hearts to Fife Amateur Cup victory for the first time in 112 years and to the Scottish Amateur Cup final at Hampden Park.
 He resigned after one season in charge to take an assistant coach job with Cowdenbeath.